 Phase 1 of the MPCA PFAS Monitoring Plan requires a single PFAS sample be taken on the influent to each plant during two consecutive yearly quarters.
-After this sampling period, staff at the wastewater treatment plants research and determine sources of PFAS to the plants and implement steps to reduce PFAS in the influent.
+Staff at the wastewater treatment plants will continue to research and determine sources of PFAS to the plants, and implement steps to reduce PFAS in the influent.
 Final samples will then be taken and compared with the initial samples.
-The first sampling period is expected to begin in the first quarter (January-March) of 2023.

 MPCA plans to use the results of this Phase 1 monitoring to establish "Response Levels".
-Wastewater plants that exceeded these response levels during Phase 1 will likely be required to conduct additional sampling in Phase 2 of the plan.
+Wastewater plants with certain Response Levels during Phase 1 will likely be required to conduct additional sampling in Phase 2 of the plan.
 During Phase 2, additional PFAS information will be collected at multiple points throughout the wastewater treatment plants to better understand how PFAS move throughout the system.

 Our Environmental Services Industrial Waste department has already conducted some PFAS analyses to understand sources of PFAS to our plants, including determining the highest concentration sources of PFAS to each plant.

 Addressing PFAS will require the prevention of PFAS pollution from the source through regulation, reformulation, and the cleanup and destruction of existing PFAS contamination.
-We have limited authority to control the entry of PFAS into regional waters and the wastewater collection system, lending the need to partner with state agencies and other stakeholders to determine and implement the most cost-effective methods of addressing PFAS.
+We currently have limited authority to control the entry of PFAS into regional waters and the wastewater collection system, lending the need to partner with state agencies and other stakeholders to determine and implement the most cost-effective methods of addressing PFAS.